tkuwill/dotfiles-on-arch/README.md

 - All things here all have their duty to be here.
 (In my opinion.)
 - I would also provide a viewpoint for those who don't know what to install after a fresh install of **archlinux**.
 - I *might forget* to list something that has to be installed first before using my dotfiles, so if you want to use these, check first!
+- I also put the icons which I use for notifications.
+Almost are from [flaticon](https://www.flaticon.com/).
+For details of those icons, check the scripts you want to use.
+- If you want to use these icons without rewrite the code of scripts, you have to put `sysicon` folder into `~/Pictures/sysicon`.
+- I also put the configs of `cmus`, `dunst`, `gitui`, `mpv`, `tmux`, `vim`, `zsh` in the `configs` folder.
+If you want to use those, feel free to use them.
+- Almost all configs use [SauceCodePro Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/SourceCodePro/Regular/complete).
 - If you also have some questions like above, maybe it is good for you to have a look!

 ## Contents ##